< BACK TO ALL TALENT

 Jason Arday

-Jason is a Trustee of the Runnymede Trust, the UK’s leading race equality think tank, and the British Sociological Association (BSA).
-He sits on the Centre for Labour and Social Studies (CLASS) national advisory panel and the NHS Race and Health Observatory Academic Reference Group.
-Jason is also a Fellow of the Royal Society of Arts (RSA).
-Outside of academia, he has regularly written, featured, and spoken on issues of race and racism in education and society for The Guardian, Times Higher Education (THE), BBC, ITVNews, CNN, and more.
+Beyond academia, Jason is a Trustee of the Runnymede Trust, the UK’s leading race equality think tank, and the British Sociological Association (BSA).
+He is also a Fellow of the Royal Society of Arts (RSA), sits on the Centre for Labour and Social Studies (CLASS) national advisory panel, and contributes to the NHS Race and Health Observatory Academic Reference Group.